-The gravelly Gold Ridge loam is the distinguishing characteristic of the Vine Hill region that produces some of California's most outstanding Pinot Noir.
-Here the clay and gravel soil is covered with 12 to 18 inches of Goldridge Sandy Loam which is not particularly fertile and does not hold water well causing the vines to struggle, producing a rich elegant Pinot Noir with soft mouth feel and a long delicate finish of our Passion Pinot Noir.
+The gravelly Vine Hill region produces some of California's most outstanding Pinot Noir.
+Here the clay and gravel soil is covered with 18 inches of Goldridge Sandy Loam which is not particularly fertile and does not hold water well causing the vines to struggle, producing a rich elegant Pinot Noir with soft mouth feel and the long delicate finish of our Passion Pinot Noir.

 We commenced farming this vineyard and making our first Sauvignon Blanc from it in 2011.
 Located along the river front in Dry Creek Valley Appellation where lots of sun, cool nights and free draining sandy-clay soils all combine in this vineyard to produce the fruit for our exceptional Joy Sauvignon Blanc.
 More . . .